Stand with your feet wider than shoulder-width apart.

 Point your toes and knees 30 to 45 degrees out to the sides (sumo stance).

-Keeping your head up and torso upright, inhale as you squat, making sure to descend at least until your thighs are parallel with the floor.
+Keeping your head up and torso upright, inhale as you squat by simultaneously flexing your hips and knees, making sure to descend at least until your thighs are parallel with the floor.
 As you descend, raise your arms straight out in front of you to help you to keep balance.

 Hold for a count of two.

 Exhale as you return to a standing position.